Netlia/documentation/DeviceComunication/DeviceComunication.md

 In the LoRa network, the device communicates with the network server, which then forwards messages to the server.
-If the device fails to send a message to the network server, it will increase the "Number of attempts to send a message" and try to send the message again after a certain time.
+If the device fails to send a message to the network server, it will increase the "Number of attempts to send a message" and try to send the message again after a certain time (due to the size of the 6-bit number the counter range is 0 - 63, after overflowing it increments again from 0).

 After a certain number of unsuccessful sends, the device waits an increasingly long time before sending another message.